-“This week, we have been in active discussions with Vista Outdoor, which has recently acquired several companies that are longtime partners of REI,” REI said in a statement.
+“This week, we have been in active discussions with Vista Outdoor, which has recently acquired several companies that are longtime partners of REI,” REI said in a statement at the time.
 “This morning we learned that Vista does not plan to make a public statement that outlines a clear plan of action.
 As a result, we have decided to place a hold on future orders of products that Vista sells through REI while we assess how Vista proceeds.”

-REI’s decision comes amid a growing movement among large sports and outdoor-gear retailers to revisit supply chains and policies in the wake of last month's school shooting in Parkland, Florida.
-On Wednesday, Dick's Sporting Goods announced that it will stop selling assault-style rifles in its 35 field and stream stores (Dick’s had stopped carrying that style of gun in its other stores in 2012, after the Sandy Hook shooting).
-The sporting-goods giant also will no longer sell guns to anyone under the age of 21, and will stop carrying high-capacity magazines.
+REI’s decision came amid a growing movement among large sports and outdoor-gear retailers to revisit supply chains and policies in the wake of the school shooting in Parkland, Florida.
+On February 28, Dick's Sporting Goods announced that it would stop selling assault-style rifles in its 35 field and stream stores (Dick’s had stopped carrying that style of gun in its other stores in 2012, after the Sandy Hook shooting).
+The sporting-goods giant also stopped selling guns to anyone under the age of 21, and stopped carrying high-capacity magazines altogether.
 That same day, Walmart announced that it, too, would institute the age limit for gun sales in its stores.
 (Walmart stopped selling AR-15s in 2015, claiming that it wasn't selling enough.)

-In its statement Thursday, REI commended these other retailers for taking a stance in the debate over gun control.
-“We believe that it is the job of companies that manufacture and sell guns and ammunition to work towards common sense solutions that prevent the type of violence that happened in Florida last month,” the statement reads.
-So far, Vista has remained silent on the topic of gun control and did not respond to Outside's request for comment.
+In its March 1 statement, REI commended these other retailers for taking a stance in the debate over gun control.
+“We believe that it is the job of companies that manufacture and sell guns and ammunition to work towards common sense solutions that prevent the type of violence that happened in Florida last month,” the statement read.
+At the time, Vista remained silent on the topic of gun control and did not respond to Outside's request for comment.